kohler/masstree-beta/README.md

 ## Installation ##

-Masstree is tested on Debian, Ubuntu and Mac OS X. To build:
+Masstree is tested on Debian, Ubuntu and Mac OS X. To build from
+source:

+    $ ./bootstrap.sh
     $ ./configure
     $ make